OTTOMAN VIGNETTE—REVISED WITH MINOR REFINEMENTS

 3.1 Prudential, systemic intelligence

-The first is a kind of cold prudential intelligence: an ability and willingness to think in systemic, long‑term terms about the empire as a whole.
-The devşirme turns scattered Christian village boys into a centrally controlled corps whose advancement depends on the sultan, addressing recurrent problems of military loyalty and provincial magnate power.⁵ The Janissary corps and palace schools built on that human material become key instruments of centralized rule, staffed by men with no local power base apart from their office.⁶ The kanunname codifies punishments, taxes, salaries, and offices in a way that both constrains lesser officials and concentrates ultimate authority in the palace.⁷ The notorious succession clause—on which more below—casts even dynastic violence in the same dry, impersonal idiom of "order of the world" rather than personal vendetta.⁸ None of this requires attributing humane motives.
-It does show a ruler preoccupied with consequences at the scale of the dynasty and the empire, and willing to impose relatively stable, general rules on his own officials in pursuit of that end.
+The first is a kind of cold prudential intelligence: an ability and willingness to think in a systemic, long‑term way about the empire as a whole.
+The devşirme turns scattered Christian village boys into a centrally controlled corps whose advancement depends on the sultan, addressing recurrent problems of military loyalty and provincial magnate power.⁵ Its coercive character is undeniable; it begins in seizure and forced conversion.
+What matters for present purposes is not its moral attractiveness but the way it channels religious difference into a centrally managed instrument of rule rather than treating provincial Christian populations simply as enemies to be crushed or expelled.
+The Janissary corps and palace schools built on that human material become key instruments of centralized rule, staffed by men with no local power base apart from their office.⁶ “Mehmed’s kanunnâme (sultanic, secular law code) codifies punishments, taxes, salaries, and offices…”, taxes, salaries, and offices in a way that both constrains lesser officials and concentrates ultimate authority in the palace.⁷ The notorious succession clause—on which more below—casts even dynastic violence in the same dry, impersonal idiom of ‘order of the world’ (nizām‑i ‘ālem, the good order of society and the empire) rather than as an openly self‑serving, ad hoc act of killing.”⁸ .

 3.2 Structured openness to difference